Home » Cryptocurrency Trading Guide

 • P2P

-This is a shortened form of peer-to-peer, which is a type of service where two people transact directly without a third party or intermediary.
+This is a shortened form of peer-to-peer, which is a type of service where two people handle their transactions directly without a third party or intermediary meddling with the process.
 In this case, a buyer and a seller deal directly through the P2P service.

 • Escrow

 An escrow is a middleman or third party that holds money on behalf of another party.
-This usually happens when two parties who do not trust each other want to execute a transaction, so they give the funds to an escrow who now releases it when all obligations have been fulfilled by the other party.
+This usually happens when two parties who do not trust each other want to execute a transaction.
+One of the actors submits the funds to an escrow who then releases them to the counterparty once a specific obligation has been fulfilled by the other party.

 • Fiat Currencies